dceddia/snapshot-testing-apis-talk/slides.md

 Note:

-You can write a really simple test that renders the component in memory and checks it against a snapshot.
+* then, write a test
+* renders the List with some test data
+* expects the rendered component to match the snapshot on disk
+* first run, there is NO snapshot on disk...

 ---